beannie-j/AStar-PathFinding/README.md

 ### Prerequisites

 `Path Finding Visualiser` is available for Windows.
-You should have Visual Studio 2019 installed from [here](https://visualstudio.microsoft.com/downloads/)
+You should also have Visual Studio 2019 installed from [here](https://visualstudio.microsoft.com/downloads/)

 ### Installation